courtneywmorris/Analysis-Examples/SQL Exercises/Exercise_and_answers.md

 ORDER BY date DESC;
 ```

-2. Which day of the week gets the most registrations?
+_2. Which day of the week gets the most registrations?_

 ```sql
 SELECT week_day, MAX(A.c) m